kubeovn/kube-ovn/docs/high-available.md

 OVN support clustered database.
 If want to use high-available database in kube-ovn, modify ovn-central deployment in yamls/ovn.yaml.

-Change the replicas to 3, and add NODE_IPS environment var points to node that has annotation `kube-ovn/role: "master"`.
+Change the replicas to 3, and add NODE_IPS environment var points to node that has label `kube-ovn/role: "master"`.
 ```yaml
       replicas: 3
       containers: